redwine-1/YesOrNo-Proposal/readme.md

 cd YesOrNo-Proposal

 ```

-## Usage

-change the name in the index.html file to your significant other's name in the `div` with id `message`.
+- change the name in the `index.html` file to your prefered name in the `div` with id `message`.
 And deploy the website.